Who we are

 Jacqueline Batson: clinical editor

-Jacqueline works as a freelance clinical editor for BMJ Learning, where she writes and edits learning modules.
+Jacqueline works as a clinical editor for BMJ Learning, where she writes and edits learning modules.
 She studied medicine at the University of Sheffield, and has previously worked as a junior doctor in Rotherham.

 Dianne Cottle: clinical editor